eorroe/String.prototype.containsAll/README.md

 ## Problem

-Let's say I want to check whether a string has every instance of strings
+Let's say I want to check whether a string contains a bunch of strings:

 In ES5
 ```JS